The 2018 Round of CIT Training for Police

-Every year for the last fifteen years, the SE Ohio CIT Committee, of which NAMI is a part, has run a five-day Crisis Intervention Training program for area law enforcement officers and other first responders.
-Designed to teach SE Ohio officers to recognize persons in mental health crises and get them to help rather than jail, our award-winning program had trained 359 people as of last year’s course.
-This year, we trained another 23, bringing the grand total to 382.
+Every year for the last sixteen years, the SE Ohio CIT Committee, of which NAMI is a part, has run a five-day Crisis Intervention Training program for area law enforcement officers and other first responders.
+Designed to teach SE Ohio officers to recognize persons in mental health crises, to deescalate, and get them to help rather than jail, our award-winning program had trained 381 people as of last year’s course.
+This year, we trained another 18, bringing the grand total to 399.

 - Our NAMI is in charge of organizing the consumer and family components of the CIT experience.
 This component has always featured family and consumer panels – the latter composed of individuals in recovery from the major mental illnesses.

-The consumer panel featured individuals in sound recovery from borderline personality disorder, and bipolar disorders.
+The consumer panel featured individuals in sound recovery from schizophrenia and bipolar disorders.

-The family panel featured four mothers of consumers with schizophrenia or schizoaffective disorder.
+The family panel featured three mothers of consumers with schizophrenia or schizoaffective disorder.
 One of the mothers had, herself, been on the consumer panel minutes before.